-Sometimes the school will make arrangements for an after-school shuttle service to ferry students to the Bagatelle Mall parking lot, near the school.
+The school makes arrangements for an after-school shuttle service to ferry students to the Bagatelle Mall parking lot, near the school.
 This is to help alleviate traffic congestion that can occur around the school during dismissal times.
-This is a paid service that is currently being covered by the school (as of 2020).
+This is a paid service that is currently subsidised by the school.
 Cost and availability of the service is regularly evaluated and at the discretion of the school.